 Before any attribute is actually going to be deleted, TinkerTool System uses a dialog sheet where all found attributes and the file system objects they belong to will be listed:

-The removal operation will start after pressing the button Delete in the sheet.
-No object will be touched if you press the Cancel button instead.
+The removal operation will start after clicking the button Delete in the sheet.
+No object will be touched if you click the Cancel button instead.

 You should only use this feature if you know exactly what you are doing, in particular, which attributes are needed for what purpose.
 Specific documents may no longer open after their attributes have been removed.